 There are 3 different bus companies covering various parts of the country.

-Navigating around different bus companies and their timetables gets highly confusing for the majority of the visitors.
+Navigating different bus companies and their timetables gets highly confusing for the majority of visitors.
 Don’t get discouraged if it takes you ages to figure it out.

 The SAM buses (above) serve the east of the island, including stops in Porto da Cruz, Santo da Serra, Machico, Santa Cruz, Caniço and Madeira Airport.
 On the SAM website, you will be able to find the map and individual times tables.